 The best time to see gray whales in San Diego is from December through mid-April.
 This is when they travel past our coast on their annual migration.
 Our tours only run during the peak gray whale season.

 Wildlife is unpredictable and sightings are never guaranteed.
 However, the Flagship captains are in contact with other vessels and whale spotters and we typically see whales on over 80% of our tours.
 We spot dolphins on almost every tour, occasionally we also spot humpback whales, and if we are really lucky orcas!

 What other types of wildlife could we see?

 There is a plethora of marine life right off the coast of San Diego, including sea lions, dolphins, and sea birds!
 Our marine biologist tour guide also has a lot of information to share about the annual gray whale migration and marine mammal conservation, making it a memorable day even if we do not spot whales.

 What makes this an “eco” tour?

 Ocean Connectors is a nonprofit program with a mission to educate, inspire, and connect youth in underserved Pacific coastal communities through the study of migratory marine life.
-When you purchase your Eco Tour ticket 10% goes directly back to our youth education programs.
-All of our tours also focus on environmental education and conservation and align with our mission to educate, inspire and connect.
+When you purchase your Eco Tour ticket all proceeds go directly back to our youth education programs.
+All of our tours focus on environmental education and conservation and align with our mission to educate, inspire and connect.
 We hope to inspire guests to get involved in protecting our oceans!
 On our Whale Watching Eco Tour we also participate in citizen science, directly contributing to research and the protection of the whales in our region.